 From this poorly stature, she swore never to be a slave to life again.
 She made a choice and took a turn.
 She was going to embrace happiness with all her being.
 She was going to eat life with a big spoon.
 Enjoying the company of them she chose.
 Loving those in her life and protecting them that she adored like mother goose.
 Those in there can tell you that; she is an open book.
 White and black they say is good, no shades of grey whatsoever.
 She likes to be on top of things and loves to be happy- content just won’t work.

 She had planned a hangout at the movies.
 But as fate would have it, ‘Hotel Mumbai would not be showing until the 24th.
 Only Marvel movies were showing.
 So, she got lazy; failing to even let him know she would not be turning up at the planned location.
 Haaa, this was her pushing her bad manners a tad higher.
-Remember I once told you Faith tends to be selfish.
+Remember Ava had a tendancy to be selfish.
 Mean in fact, when it comes to her own comfort… She was used to taking care of only what affects her happiness.
 If you are lucky to get that title, well, then count yourself close.
 But this was him.
-About five feet eight or there about.
+About five feet eight.
 Sharp glaring eyes that poke to the bottom of your soul.
 A hopeless romantic standing strong, and tough, and purposeful.
 Longing for his retirement with a soulful endearment, like a mother waits for her unborn to be birthed.

 “Do you know how many times I have wanted to stand and come give you a hug?” he echoed.
 Torn between extending a hug and holding her hands.
 “You now have a friend in me.
 Always!”

-“I tend to eat slowly, but you are much slower than I,” he said.
+“I tend to eat slowly, but you are much slower than I,” he said, smiling from the corner of his mouth.

 “Well, I am a slow eater, sorry I’ll take much more of your time.” she responded.
 She wanted to ease him to the delay.

 “Don’t finish that,” he continued, pointing to her plate.
 “We still have dessert.
-You love cake am told.”
+You love cake I’m told.”

 She loves cake, true.
 But for someone to know this much about her when she barely can tell who he is, is something else altogether.
 Wikipedia does not do justice to some of us to whom research is a lifestyle.